-Provide evidence of policies that the definitions of "public school" and "LEA" account for all students enrolled in all public school districts, regardless of program or type of public school.
+Provide evidence of policies that the definitions of "public school" and "LEA"

 Public Act 93-426 was enacted in August 2003 to amend Section 2-3.64 of the School Code.
-The bill adds language to clarify that, for assessment and accountability purposes, "all pupils" includes those pupils enrolled in a public or State-operated elementary school, secondary school, or cooperative or joint agreement with a governing body or board of control, a charter school operating in compliance with the Charter Schools Law, a school operated by a regional office of education under Section 13A-3 of the School Code, and special schools operated under the auspices of the Illinois Department of Human Services (e.g., the Illinois School for the Deaf).
+The law adds language to clarify that, for assessment and accountability purposes, "all pupils" includes those pupils enrolled in a public or State-operated elementary school, secondary school, or cooperative or joint agreement with a governing body or board of control, a charter school operating in compliance with the Charter Schools Law, a school operated by a regional office of education under Section 13A-3 of the School Code, and special schools operated under the auspices of the Illinois Department of Human Services (e.g., the Illinois School for the Deaf).
 Public Act 93-470 was enacted in August 2003 and amends Section 2-3.25a of the School Code.
 The additional language makes it clear that state standards apply to all public schools, whether operated by school districts or by other public entities.
 "Other public entities" are defined as including cooperatives, joint agreements, charter schools, regional offices of education, state agencies, local agencies, and public universities.